Updated October 22, 2020.

 Google Tag Manager is a hugely popular tool for websites of any size and shape.
 It organizes all third-party tags on your website (like Google Analytics or Facebook pixels), and it also controls when these are triggered.

-It’s handy for website owners, who don’t have their hands deep into the source code.
+It’s handy for website owners who don’t have their hands deep into the source code.
+Cookiebot is a standard tag in Google Tag Manager.

 Cookiebot is featured as the standard consent management provider in GTM